Faezov/PDBrenum/README.md

 default_output_path_to_PDB = current_directory + "/output_PDB"
 default_output_path_to_PDB_assembly = current_directory + "/output_PDB_assembly"

-Also, by default all files gzipped if you want have them unzipped please use:
+Also, by default all files gzipped if you want to have them unzipped please use:
 "-offz" or "--set_to_off_mode_gzip"